 Those with truck campers can quite literally take their home wherever they want and are only limited to the capabilities of their pick-up truck.
 Truck campers give you the best of both worlds.

-Go wherever your want, whenever you want.
+- Powerful 4×4 Capabilities – Go wherever you want, whenever you want.
 We’ve seen truck campers plow through soft, sandy beaches to camp in places few would dare go in other vehicles.

-The camper unit is usually constructed by professional mobile camping outfitters.
-Convenient, functional, and everything just works.
+- Professionally Built Interior – The camper unit is usually constructed by professional mobile camping outfitters.
+Convenient, functional, and everything works.

-When needed, the truck can separate from the camper unit.
+- Detach Truck From Camper – The truck can separate from the camper unit when needed.
 This leaves you free to drive your truck anywhere you want without the bulky camper on top.

-A truck camper is a tad wider and taller than other camper options and this makes urban maneuverability harder, but not impossible.
+- On The Bulky Side – A truck camper is a tad wider and taller than other camper options, making urban maneuverability harder but not impossible.

 Luxury on wheels, the professional RV is the mobile home of choice for many in the retirement generation.
 And for many, the RV is the best van to live in and travel.